A Cinderella Story: Starstruck

-A Cinderella Story: Starstruck is a 2021 American teen comedy musical film written and directed by Michelle Johnston and starring Bailee Madison and Michael Evans Behling.
-It is a stand-alone sequel to A Cinderella Story: Christmas Wish (2019), and the sixth installment of the A Cinderella Story film series.
+A Cinderella Story: Starstruck is a 2021 American musical teen comedy written and directed by Michelle Johnston and starring Bailee Madison and Michael Evans Behling.
+It is a stand-alone sequel to A Cinderella Story: Christmas Wish (2019), and the sixth and final installment of A Cinderella Story film series.
 The film was released digitally on June 29, 2021, and on DVD on July 13, 2021.

 Plot

 Finley Tremaine lives on a farm with her stepmother Valerian, stepbrother Kale, and stepsister Saffron in Dreary, Idaho.
 They make her do all the chores and sleep in the cold barn, but she dreams of one day becoming an actress.
 They learn popular actor Jackson Stone will film a musical about Billy the Kid in Dreary.
 The family plans to audition, but say Finley can only come if she finishes her chores.
 She succeeds, but they order her to take her pet pig, Jon Ham, to the butcher and reveal they plan to sell their home, ignoring her protests that her deceased father built it.

 Finley takes Jon Ham to the veterinarian instead, but he is not there, so she goes to the auditions.
 She auditions by demonstrating her skills at singing, guitar, and the lasso.
 Jon Ham slips his leash and runs wild.
 Finley tries to lasso him, but gets pulled into the mud just as her family arrives.
 Jackson helps her up and was impressed by her performance.
 They become attracted to each other, but guards drag him away and the director, Trevor, orders her to leave and not come back.

 Jackson tries to learn Finley's name, but gets no help from Trevor because the pig antics held back production for a day.
 The next day, Valerian and Saffron go to the auditions with Kale as their manager.
 Finley gets the idea to go in disguise as a boy.
 Valerian and Saffron put on a poor performance and Trevor hires Saffron only for her looks.
 Finley arrives in her boy disguise saying her name is Huck and gets hired after reciting the theme song of Full House.
 Valerian volunteers her farm for a filming location, which is accepted, while Finley gets disturbed when Saffron becomes attracted to her Huck guise and hits on "him".